Aviva PLC Buys 77,949 Shares of Campbell Soup (NYSE:CPB)

 Aviva PLC lifted its stake in Campbell Soup (NYSE:CPB – Get Rating) by 53.0% in the 3rd quarter, HoldingsChannel reports.
 The fund owned 225,136 shares of the company’s stock after purchasing an additional 77,949 shares during the quarter.
 Aviva PLC’s holdings in Campbell Soup were worth $10,608,000 as of its most recent SEC filing.

 Several other large investors have also recently made changes to their positions in the stock.
 Merit Financial Group LLC raised its position in shares of Campbell Soup by 1.5% in the 3rd quarter.
 Merit Financial Group LLC now owns 14,163 shares of the company’s stock worth $667,000 after acquiring an additional 213 shares in the last quarter.
 Cetera Advisors LLC raised its position in shares of Campbell Soup by 1.2% in the 2nd quarter.
 Cetera Advisors LLC now owns 19,530 shares of the company’s stock worth $938,000 after acquiring an additional 238 shares in the last quarter.
-Mutual of America Capital Management LLC increased its position in Campbell Soup by 0.9% during the 3rd quarter.
-Mutual of America Capital Management LLC now owns 28,047 shares of the company’s stock valued at $1,322,000 after buying an additional 240 shares in the last quarter.
-CWM LLC increased its position in Campbell Soup by 11.6% during the 2nd quarter.
-CWM LLC now owns 2,439 shares of the company’s stock valued at $117,000 after buying an additional 253 shares in the last quarter.
-Finally, EverSource Wealth Advisors LLC increased its position in Campbell Soup by 121.5% during the 3rd quarter.
-EverSource Wealth Advisors LLC now owns 536 shares of the company’s stock valued at $26,000 after buying an additional 294 shares in the last quarter.
+Mutual of America Capital Management LLC raised its position in shares of Campbell Soup by 0.9% in the 3rd quarter.
+Mutual of America Capital Management LLC now owns 28,047 shares of the company’s stock worth $1,322,000 after acquiring an additional 240 shares in the last quarter.
+CWM LLC raised its position in shares of Campbell Soup by 11.6% in the 2nd quarter.
+CWM LLC now owns 2,439 shares of the company’s stock worth $117,000 after acquiring an additional 253 shares in the last quarter.
+Finally, EverSource Wealth Advisors LLC raised its position in shares of Campbell Soup by 121.5% in the 3rd quarter.
+EverSource Wealth Advisors LLC now owns 536 shares of the company’s stock worth $26,000 after acquiring an additional 294 shares in the last quarter.
 50.39% of the stock is owned by institutional investors.

 Wall Street Analysts Forecast Growth

-Campbell Soup (NYSE:CPB – Get Rating) last released its quarterly earnings results on Wednesday, December 7th.
-The company reported $1.02 earnings per share for the quarter, topping analysts’ consensus estimates of $0.86 by $0.16.
-The company had revenue of $2.58 billion during the quarter, compared to analysts’ expectations of $2.44 billion.
+Campbell Soup (NYSE:CPB – Get Rating) last posted its quarterly earnings results on Wednesday, December 7th.
+The company reported $1.02 earnings per share for the quarter, beating the consensus estimate of $0.86 by $0.16.
 Campbell Soup had a return on equity of 26.43% and a net margin of 8.91%.
-Campbell Soup’s quarterly revenue was up 15.2% compared to the same quarter last year.
-During the same quarter in the prior year, the firm posted $0.89 EPS.
-Sell-side analysts anticipate that Campbell Soup will post 2.99 EPS for the current fiscal year.
+The business had revenue of $2.58 billion for the quarter, compared to the consensus estimate of $2.44 billion.
+During the same quarter in the previous year, the business earned $0.89 EPS.
+The company’s quarterly revenue was up 15.2% compared to the same quarter last year.
+Equities analysts anticipate that Campbell Soup will post 2.99 EPS for the current year.

 Campbell Soup Dividend Announcement

-The firm also recently declared a quarterly dividend, which was paid on Monday, January 30th.
-Investors of record on Thursday, January 5th were issued a $0.37 dividend.
+The business also recently announced a quarterly dividend, which was paid on Monday, January 30th.
+Stockholders of record on Thursday, January 5th were paid a $0.37 dividend.
 The ex-dividend date was Wednesday, January 4th.
-This represents a $1.48 dividend on an annualized basis and a yield of 2.77%.
+This represents a $1.48 dividend on an annualized basis and a dividend yield of 2.77%.
 Campbell Soup’s payout ratio is 56.27%.

 Campbell Soup Profile